 I am NOT taking Students or Interns at this time.
-My studio is too small.
-I suggest you take a modern approach to learning pottery with YouTube instruction.
+My studio is too small for training students.
+It is my belief, practice makes a potter.
+I suggest you take a modern approach to learning pottery with YouTube instruction and purchase the basic equipment to practice.
 Keep watching a bunch of videos from a variety of studios.
 I still watch 1 to 2 videos a week for ideas and tricks.
 Use my website as notes for what I did for workarounds and tricks to making pottery.
 Keep your equipment simple but size it so you do not need to buy larger as your skill level expands.

-The startup cost of my small studio were equal to the cost of a good ATV and the annual cost are a good E-bike for supplies/electricity.
+The startup cost of my small studio were equal to the cost of an ATV plus trailer and the annual cost are an E-bike for supplies/electricity.
 You may be able to reduce costs if you buy used or build it yourself rather than buying new readymade.
 Start with an 11 or 14" wheel designed for +15 lbs clay and a mid-sized+ kiln.
 Slowly add other equipment as skill level improves and challenges mandate a change.
 An alternative is to rent space in a commercial studio because it is like going to the gym where the focus is pottery.
-Many potters take the commerical studio path for the instant space with access to equipment, instruction and social events.
+Many potters take the commercial studio path for the instant space with access to equipment, instruction and social events.
 Regardless of owning vs renting, plan on daily visits to the studio because making pottery is a series of steps done over days.

 Pick a good general purpose clay, glaze family and firing temperature and stick with it.
 It is crazy to try and keep track of multiple clays and glazes required different firing temperatures.
 It can be done but still crazy.